 - prices for tarmac, block and gravel driveways.

-- key information about drainage and how recent building regulation changes could affect your choice of driveway.
+- key information about drainage and how recent building regulation changes could affect your choice of driveway material.

-- we’ll explain the affect a new driveway has on house price and how to make the most of your front garden.
+- we’ll explain the effect a new driveway has on house price and how to make the most of your front garden.

 Update: April 2022

 Due to the length of this page, we have split the contents into separate smaller pages that are easier to read, just click through to the relevant page:

 Block paving is one of the most visually appealing materials you can use on your new driveway.